bhanukaindeewara/bhanukaindeewara/README.md

-## Hi there, I'm Bhanuka Indeewara Wijerathne 👋
+## Hi there, I'm Bhanuka Wijerathne 👋

 <!--
 **bhanukaindeewara/bhanukaindeewara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.